toruseo/UXsim/README.en.md

 To use, place your Python code or Jupyter Notebook in the same folder as the `uxsim.py` file and the `utils` directory and use `from uxsim import *`.
 For more details, refer to the examples in the `demos_and_examples` directory.

-Module maintenance will be addressed in the future.
+Formal deployment as a Python module will be addressed in the future.

 ### Execution Environment